DemS98/Base64EncodeDecode/README.md

 - **Decode File** for decoding a file in base64.
 Two dialogs will be shown one by one:
     * the first for choosing the file to decode.
     * the second for saving the result of the decoding in a file (that has to be in the correct format).

+## Note
+This application was written as a test.

 ## Author
 Alessandro Chiariello (Demetrio).